dityatamas/final-project-speckle-reduction/README.md

 ## Introduction ##

-This final project was created in order to completed my study courses.
+My final project (thesis) to completed my study.
+The project is to reduce speckle noise found in echocardiographic images.
+The purposes of the project is for helping doctor/clinician to increasing the quality of the images for better view images of the heart.
+So, it reduces the risk of the doctor to false interpretation the images.

 In this project, i am using 3 methods of image processing :

 * Power Law Transform
 * Oriented Speckle Reducing Anisotropic Diffusion (OSRAD)